GuicoRM/Final-Project-DE2/README.md

     It will be carried out scan of keypad using one function created by ourselves and which will be explained later.
     Also, inside this ISR, it will be displayed the state of the door when user enters correct password using **UART** and LCD screen.
-    Besides, it will be disabled current ISR and enabled one of the other two ISR.
+    Besides, current ISR will be disabled and one of the other two ISRs will be enabled.

     **ISR(TIMER1_OVF_vect)**

     This ISR will be enable just in the case user enter correct password.
-    The door will be open, speaker will play a sound and LED GREEN will be on.
+    The door will be opened, speaker will play a sound and LED GREEN will be on.
     After 5 seconds, this ISR will be disable and first ISR will be enable again.

     **ISR(TIMER2_OVF_vect)**

     This ISR will be enable just in the case user enter wrong password for 3 times.
-    The door will be closed, speaker will play a sound each 1 second and LED RED will blink.
+    The door will be closed, speaker will play a sound each 1 second and LED RED will blink also every second.
     After 5 seconds, this ISR will be disable and first ISR will be enable again.

 You can find complete description on [*main.c*](https://github.com/GuicoRM/Final-Project-DE2/blob/main/Final_Project_DE2/Final_Project/Final_Project/main.c).